He’s Not Jealous But…Why Does My Cat Knead Me And Not My Husband?

 The Cat Bonds With You

 It probably isn’t just the kneading behavior of the cat that is specific to you.
 It is the cats general behavior towards you.
-Your cat may see you as a source of comfort and security, while they view your husband as a potential threat.

 If your husband is not the type to participate in daily cat care, then your cat may be more interested in kneading you.
 There is nothing inherently right or wrong with this, it is just the way it is.
+I don’t want any husbands to be offended by this as I’m sure there are millions of cat carers who are husbands.

 When our cat developed diabetes, the feeding process that had been in place for years, changed totally.
 We had to suddenly adopt a strict time schedule for his meal times.
-This time schedule was in order to give him the necessary twice daily insulin injections before he could eat.

 Prior to the diabetes diagnosis, I had always fed the cat.
 Now, I had to overcome my fear of giving the cat an injection.
-My partner and I started sharing the feeding process.
-He gave the cat the twice daily injections for the first couple of months.

 Now that we are both feeding the cat, the cat has developed a far stronger attachment to my partner then he had before.

-Cats often knead to mark their territory, and since they see you as part of their territory, they may be trying to mark you as theirs.
+Cats knead to mark their territory, and since they see you as part of their territory, they may be trying to mark you as theirs.
 So essentially, your cat is choosing you.

 Some people don’t like to be woken up by kitty deciding that 2am is perfect cat kneading time.